 - Guided discovery

-You should utilize this approach when you work with your athletic clients, and this includes the associated professionals of the athlete, also.
+You should utilize this approach when you work with your athletic clients, including the associated professionals of the athlete.

 Nutritional Practices and Coaching

-This whole nutrition coach has emphasized the importance put on the proper nutrition for the best performance.
-Athletes need to eat so that they can excel in their sport of choice.
-The diet should help the athletes to achieve specific goals in performance and their training.
+This whole nutrition coach has emphasized the importance of proper nutrition for the best performance.
+Athletes need to eat to excel in their sport of choice.
+The diet should help the athletes achieve specific performance and training goals.
 There can be day to day differences, or even differences within the day, for our nutrition plans.
 Some examples of inadequacies we see with athletes during their season that we have gone over through the book on how to combat are:

 - Caloric intakes that are too low